 PREPARING FOR YOUR INTERVIEWS

-We know that there is a daunting range of information about the best way to apply and prepare for your case studies.
+We know there is a daunting range of information about the best way to prepare for your case studies.
 We encourage you to focus less on reciting a script or relying on a pre-researched framework, and more on engaging with the process and communicating and structuring your thoughts in a clear way.

 Scroll down to see an example of a typical case study.